raspberrypilearning/trained-vision-app/en/step_1.md

 ## Introduction

 ### What you will make
 You will create a game of rock paper scissors that you can play against the computer by making the gestures with your hands and having the computer recognise them.
-In this particular version of the game, the computer is going to cheat — by recognising the player's move and choosing the one that will beat it!
+In this  version of the game, the computer is going to cheat — it will recognise the player's move and choose the object that will beat it!

 Essentially, you'll create a simpler version of the brain of this awesome robot.